nojsja/electron-re/README.md

 * 3）id [any] - the unique id bound to a process instance.
   * The unique id bound to a process instance(id will be automatically bound after call `send()`).
   * Sometime you send request to a process with special data, then expect to get callback data from that process.
 You can provide an unique id in `send` function, each time pool will send a request to the process bound with this id.
-  * If you give an empty/undefined/null id, pool will select a process by load-balance strategy.
+  * If you give an empty/undefined/null id, pool will select a process by load-balancing strategy.

 ```js
 global.ipcUploadProcess.send(